-Taking a deeper dive into the world of Shadelands will give insight to the story about two halves of one fallen kingdom.
-A Kingdom that has been at war with itself after a turning point in their history, called the "The Night of Betrayal".
+Look deeper into the world of Shadelands, to the story of two halves of one fallen kingdom.
+A Kingdom at war with itself after the turning point in their history, called the "The Night of Betrayal".
 In the end, we couldn't save them from themselves.

-It started in a different land, which bore a simple and unambiguous name - Vestillas, where LaCroix and Dorian were in the service of the royal guard.
-A force that was under strict supervision from the local monarch, who was known as wise and formidable.
-One who never gave mercy to his enemies and waged war until a complete and unconditional victory.
+This kingdom bore a simple name - Vestillas; LaCroix and Dorian were sworn into the service of the royal guard.
+A force under strict supervision from the local monarch, wise and formidable.
+One who never gave mercy to his enemies and waged war until complete and unconditional victory.
 Through this, he carved a glorious kingdom for his subjects and was a scourge upon all others.

-After many years in the service of the King, each soldier had time to compose their own image of the monarch from his personality, as well as the future of the kingdom under his leadership, and the fate to come.
+Years long into the service of the King, each soldier composed their own image of the monarch from his manner; speaking amongst themselves of a kingdom under his leadership, and the possible fates to come...

-Dorian, defiant to the bitter end, had to convince himself with every life he cut down that the actions of the King and those in his service would lead to an inevitable ending.
-One where the lands that were conquered and the lives within them, would be ruled in pain, tyranny, and arbitrariness.
+Dorian, defiant to the bitter end, had to convince himself with every life he cut down that the actions of the King and those in his service would lead to an inevitable ending of some virtuous means.
+One where the lands that were conquered and the lives within them would not be ruled in pain, tyranny, and arbitrariness but with undistorted justice.

 A RISE TO BETRAYAL

-Yet it would be the mortal choices, love, duty, and betrayal that would bring about the tragedy within in the world of the Shadelands, this known as The Red Opera.
+It would be henceforth - mortal choices, love, duty, and unyielding pride would bring about the tragedy within in the world of the Shadelands, this known as The Red Opera.